ZRishu/social-media-scheduler-backend/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSL License - see the [LICENSE](LICENSE) file for details.

 ---